nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Enhance UI and Storage functionality to support `Order` and `OrderList`.

 This was time and effort intensive as:
-* Orders are handled differently from Person because identical orders should be allowed.
+* Orders are handled differently from Customer because identical orders should be allowed.
 * Orders requires additional levels of similarity checks.
 * Further enhancements for order management by parameters is stated below.
-* Implementing the GUI for order, `OrderListPanel` is not a direct parallel of the `CustomerListPanel` as the `OrderList` is inside `Customer` class instead of being directly inside the `ModelManger` class, hence the need to handle the selected `Customer` as well.
+* The `OrderListPanel` implementation is not a direct parallel to the `CustomerListPanel` because the `OrderList` is part of the `Customer` class instead of being directly within the `ModelManager` class.
+This distinction necessitates handling the selected `Customer` to ensure the `OrderListPanel` correctly displays the orders relevant to the currently chosen customer.

 ### Implementing `Order` parameters for order management